robot256/SpaceTrainNetwork/README.md

 To minimize inter-surface transits, once a train has changed surfaces and delivered materials, it should not automatically return entry.
 Instead, it should go to a depot on the new surface and wait for materials to load for the return trip.
 But if one surface is lacking empty trains in its depot, an empty train may need to transit to pickup materials or to wait in the other depot.

-Actually performing the inter-surface transits typically requires adding special stops to the train's schedule.
-The dispatching mod must keep track of the schedule entries needed to travel between each pair of surfaces.
+Actually performing the inter-surface transits typically requires adding special entries to the train's schedule.
+The dispatching mod must keep a database of the schedule entries needed to travel between each pair of surfaces.
+Different transits may have different in-game costs, and those should be accounted for when choosing the best source for each material.
+The player should also be able to assign priority values that override that cost, if particular routes are desired.

-Goal:
-Route trains automatically through space elevator in a train system mostly governed by vanilla train limits

-Problem:.
-When destinations on surface and orbit have same name, train will only go to ones on same surface.
-Problem: elevator commands must be added manually to each schedule

-Solution: Detect when train has no destinations available on this surface, and one is availabile on the other, and add elevator command

-Problem: Reservation on orbit surface is not claimed until train exits elevator, so other train in orbit could claim it first.

-This is the only reason why using LTN for space elevator is needed.

-Solution: keep mod routing table of trains en route instead of, or in addition to, vanilla train limits.

-Problem: Depots on nearest surface might be full.

-Solution: use same algo as finding source material to find depot space.
-Reserve depot spots like pickup materials.
+Complications arise when connected surfaces include multiple disconnected rail networks.
+In the most generalized implementation, the mod would need to follow the rail paths and generate its own list of which stops are accessible from which transit points.
+There could be paths that start and end on the same surface, but must make multiple transits.
+Automatic network traversal will be important for use with the Train Tunnels mod, but is probably not needed with Space Exploration.

 Routing features: